Best 26″ mountain bikes for kids

 Tyres

-When it comes to mountain biking, fat knobbly tyres play a big part in maintaining traction and stability on uneven and slippery surfaces.
-The wider the tyre width, the more cushioned the ride will be, and the more stable the bike will feel when riding in muddy conditions.
-However, very wide tyres can roll more slowly than narrower ones, so depending on your child’s riding style, it’s important to strike a balance between tyre width and rolling resistance.
+Fat, knobbly tyres are crucial for providing grip and stability on rough, uneven trails.
+Wider tyres offer more cushioning and better control in muddy or loose conditions, but very wide tyres can slow down the bike.
+Finding the right balance between tyre width and rolling resistance is key to keeping the ride comfortable without sacrificing speed.
 The tyre width for 26” mountain bikes is usually measured in inches, and is expressed as the second number following the 26” diameter, e.g. 26 x 2.25”.

 How much should I spend on a kids’ mountain bike?